redux-orm/redux-orm/README.md

 **Declaring `options`**

-If you need to specify options to the redux-orm database, you can declare a static `options` property on the Model class with an object key.
+If you need to specify options to the Redux-ORM database, you can declare a static `options` property on the Model class with an object key.
 Currently you can specify the id attribute name:

 ```javascript
 // This is the default value.